AI-knows-your-rights/CS224-TC/README.md

 - data/

-# Data
+## Data

-The Data are downloaded to the data_all_<timestamp>, use the latest data_all_<timestamp> folder.
-For each company, there is a folder with the company name.
+The Data are downloaded to the data folder.
+These are the raw data, not cleaned up.

+The data_all_\<timestamp\> contains cleaned up data, use the latest folder.

+For each company, there is a folder of the company name.

-## Website Scoring
+### Website Scoring
-It contains a details.json with the website scoring, the domain and the url, etc.
+The folder contains a details.json with the website scoring, the domain and the url, etc.

-## Clause by Clause Rating
+### Clause by Clause Rating
-Also it contains a service.html with the clause by clause rating.
+Also the folder contains a service.html with the clause by clause rating.
 The servicve.html is converted to service.txt with the text content for easier reading.

-### TODO: convert the service.html into JSON format for easier processing.
+#### TODO: convert the service.html into JSON format for easier processing.

-### TODO: Re-organize the data by rating and detect the clauses distribution.
+#### TODO: Re-organize the data by rating and detect the clauses distribution.
 Similar T&C clauses shall receive similar rating, but maybe there are overlapping in the manually rated clauses.

-## T&C Documents
+### T&C Documents

-There is also a documents folder with the downloaded documents.
+In the website folder, there is a documents subfolder that contains the T&C documents.

 The original documents are in html format.
 Each document has a text version for easier reading.
 And then the text version is classified as a T&C or not by the facebook/bart model.

-The TC_xx files are cleaned up data from the downloaded documents and went through the facebook/bart classification as a T&C.

-The Review_xx files are the downloaded documents that are less likely to be a T&C.
+If they are classified as a T&C, the filename is TC_xx.
+If they are classified as not a T&C, the filename is Review_xx.

-# Usage
+## Usage

-## Run the Data downloader:
+### Run the Data downloader:

 Go to data_downloader folder, put your huggingface token in the .env file under this folder,